-Our Class A common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RXRX."
+We have applied to list our Class A common stock on the Nasdaq Global Select Market under the symbol "RXRX."

 Transfer Agent and Registrar

 Upon completion of this offering, the transfer agent and registrar for our Class A common stock will be American Stock Transfer Trust Company, LLC.
 The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, NY 11219.